7i/shorter/README.md

 # shorter
 URL shortener with pastebin and file upload functions

+## WIP

+This project is a *work in progress*.
+The implementation is *incomplete* and subject to change.

 If you want to try to run shorter, please set your correct values in the config before starting the server.

 ## Installation